StockSharp/doc/en/topics/ChartAnnotations.md

 ```

-After that, you need to initialize a new instance of the [AnnotationData](xref:StockSharp.Xaml.Charting.ChartDrawData.AnnotationData), class, in which to describe the annotation and pass it to the [Chart.Draw](xref:StockSharp.Xaml.Charting.Chart.Draw(StockSharp.Xaml.Charting.ChartDrawData)) method for drawing on the chart:
+After that, you need to initialize a new instance of the [AnnotationData](xref:StockSharp.Xaml.Charting.ChartDrawData.AnnotationData), class, in which to describe the annotation and pass it to the [Chart.Draw](xref:StockSharp.Xaml.Charting.Chart.Draw(StockSharp.Xaml.Charting.ChartDrawData))**(**[StockSharp.Xaml.Charting.ChartDrawData](xref:StockSharp.Xaml.Charting.ChartDrawData) data**)** method for drawing on the chart:

 ```cs
 var data = new ChartDrawData.AnnotationData